michaelborn/ITB2020-CBElasticsearch-talk/README.md

 1. [how your index is mapped](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) (e.g. how the index fields and field types are defined) and
 2. [how the Elasticsearch analyzer works](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis.html)

-I'll do my best to explain these topics as we come to them, but the best explanations can be found in [the Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html).
+I'll do my best to explain these topics as we come to them, (actually, see the [indexing explanation](#what-is-an-index)) but the best explanations can be found in [the Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html).

 ### Term vs Match

 #### Term

 Use `term` queries for `keyword` fields.
-Do **not** use on `text` fields or you will not get any results, buecause `text` fields are analyzed during indexing and not stored in their original form.
+Do **not** use on `text` fields or you will not get any results, because `text` fields are analyzed during indexing and not stored in their original form.

 Here's an example of a `term` query using the Elasticsearch query JSON syntax: